bsuvonov/static-site-generator/README.md

 - **Markdown to HTML Conversion**: Converts Markdown documents to HTML automatically.
 - **Custom CSS Support**: Supports custom stylesheets to be applied to the generated HTML files for a personalized look.
-- **Static File Support**: Keeps the original linkage between static files and markdown files in the output html files in tact!
+- **Static File Support**: Keeps the original linkage between markdown files and their static assets in the output html files in tact.

 ## How to Use